Jean Anouilh

 Jean Marie Lucien Pierre Anouilh (/ɑːˈnuːjə/; /fr/; (Note: Not, as often mispronounced, /fr/.)
 23 June 1910 – 3 October 1987) was a French dramatist and screenwriter whose career spanned five decades.
-Though his work ranged from high drama to absurdist farce, Anouilh is best known for his 1944 production of Sophocles' Antigone, which, though performed without objection by censors, was nevertheless seen as an attack on Marshal Pétain's Vichy government.
+Though his work ranged from high drama to absurdist farce, Anouilh is best known for his 1944 production of Sophocles's Antigone, which, though performed without objection by censors, was nevertheless seen as an attack on Marshal Pétain's Vichy government.
 His plays are less experimental than those of his contemporaries, having clearly organized plot and eloquent dialogue.
 One of France's most prolific writers after World War II, much of Anouilh's work deals with themes of maintaining integrity in a world of moral compromise.

 Life and career

 Early life

-Anouilh was born in Cérisole, a small village on the outskirts of Bordeaux, France and had Basque ancestry.
+Anouilh was born in Cérisole, a small village on the outskirts of Bordeaux, France, and had Basque ancestry.
 His father, François Anouilh, was a tailor, and Anouilh maintained that he inherited from him a pride in conscientious craftmanship.
 He may owe his artistic bent to his mother, Marie-Magdeleine, a violinist who supplemented the family's meager income by playing summer seasons in the casino orchestra in the nearby seaside resort of Arcachon.
 Marie-Magdeleine worked the night shifts in the music-hall orchestras and sometimes accompanied stage presentations, affording Anouilh ample opportunity to absorb the dramatic performances from backstage.
 He often attended rehearsals and solicited the resident authors to let him read scripts until bedtime.
-He first tried his hand at playwriting here, at the age of 12, though his earliest works do not survive.
+He first tried his hand at playwriting here at the age of 12, though his earliest works do not survive.